 During our signature popular education-style workshop, workers hear from workers in other workplaces and learn that their issues are not isolated.

 According to a study conducted by the University of Illinois, over $1,000,000 is stolen from low-wage workers in Chicago’s Cook County.
 Click here for study

 Workers share their stories about not being paid on time, not being paid proper wages, and very often, not being paid at all.
 Workers talk about the health and safety risks they must take, or be fired.
 Workers talk about the dehumanization and disrespect they feel on the job.

 Due to the high volume of workers contacting Arise, (20-30 calls a day), Arise then asks for a commitment from the workers to become members.
 Learn more about membership

 Arise has provided workshops to nearly 10,000 workers.

 Health and safety are often at the forefront of problems in the workplace so workers receive 30 minutes of OSHA training during the two-hour workshop.
 Then, workers can more easily identify the workplace risks, educate their coworkers, and together advocate for safer conditions.

 In addition to the 10,000 workers who have come to an Arise workshop, Arise has also given our OSHA-approved training to over 500 workers, and trained over 60 Spanish-speaking construction workers to obtain OSHA certification.

-Workshops are held several times a month at the Worker Center and are available in the community at partner organizations’ request.
+Workshops are held monthly at the Worker Center and are available in the community at partner organizations’ request.
 Call 773.769.6000 for information about our next workshop.